MattiaMarchi/SEM_Sz-PRS-CM_PLE/README.md

 # SEM_Sz-PRS-CM_PLE
-This repository holds the R codes for reproducing the main model in my paper "Childhood maltreatment mediates the relation between schizophrenia vulnerability genes and psychotic like experience"
+This repository holds the R codes for reproducing the main model in my paper "The role of childhood maltreatment in the relationship between genes and psychosis risk".